DavidHickman/tnris.org/content/markdown/news/2015-12-07-year-in-review-2015-statewide-orthoimagery-project.md

 <div class="container">
 <div class="row">
 <div class="col-md-8">
-<p>We have created a primary dataset entry for the **2015 Texas Orthoimagery Program (TOP)** in our [data catalog](data-catalog) for the imagery we've QC'ed and finalized so far, which as of early December, is around **36% of the state**.
+<p>We have created a primary dataset entry for the **2015 Texas Orthoimagery Program (TOP)** in our [data catalog](data-catalog) for the imagery we've QC'ed (Quality Controlled) and finalized so far, which as of early December, is around **36% of the state**.
 This imagery primarily consists of **West Texas** and the **Panhandle**. **El Paso** is the most prominent urban center available in this round of data.
-On about a monthly basis, we are incorporating the latest finalized data into this dataset as it is QC'ed and processed.</p>
+On about a monthly basis, we are incorporating the latest finalized data into this dataset as it is QC'd and processed.</p>

 {{m.catalog_data_card('texas-orthoimagery-program-top-2015-50cm-nc-cir')}}